Table of Contents

 Ingrown toenails, a common and often painful condition, occur when the edge of the toenail grows into the surrounding skin.
 This can lead to discomfort, inflammation, and even infection if left untreated.
 Although anyone can experience an ingrown toenail, certain factors such as improper footwear, irregular toenail trimming, and genetic predisposition can increase the risk.
-In this article, we will explore the various methods for removing ingrown toenails, both at home and with professional help, as well as offer preventative measures to avoid future occurrences.
+In this article, we will explore how to remove ingrown toenail, both at home and with professional help, as well as offer preventative measures to avoid future occurrences.

 What causes ingrown toenails?